 - Rules based on standard international requirements.
 Non-compliance with these rules must be declared and explained in order to comply with the Code (“Comply or explain”)

-- Rules that merely possess the character of recommendations.
-Non-compliance with these rules need not necessarily be disclosed or explained (“Recommendation”)
+- Non-compliance with rules of a purely recommending nature does not need to be disclosed or explained (“Recommendation”)